collaborativebioinformatics/SpikeVarTykeVar/README.md

 ## Background

-When comparing genomes of individuals, mutations that appear within a small fraction of the population (<5%) are considered rare variants.
-However, when assessing a population of cells from a tissue of the same individual, rare variants only present in a small fraction of the cells are called a mosaic variants (MVs).
-MVs are a challenging to identify because they are mixed in with data from the non-mutated cells and present in the same sequencing file.
-Therefore, several pipelines have been developed to extract these MVs from whole genome sequencing data.
+In the context of individual genome comparison, mutations that appear within a small fraction of the population (<5%) are considered uncommon variants[[1]](#1).
+When assessing a population of cells from a tissue of the same individual in turn, uncommon variants only present in a small fraction of the cells are defined as a mosaic variants (MVs)[[2]](#2)[PMID: 32371413].
+Recent studies have shown that there are potential disease association of for certain MVs[[3]](#3)[PMID: 32371413].
+However, MVs are a challenging to detect because they are mixed in with data from the non-mutated cells and present in the same sequencing file.
+Therefore, several pipelines have been developed or adjusted to extract mosaic single nucleotide, structural or indel variants from whole genome sequencing data such as Sniffles[[4]](#4) [PMID: 29713083], DeepMosaic[[5](#5) [PMID: 36593400], Mutect2[[6]](#6) [PMID: 20644199], DeepVariant[[7]](#7) [PMID: 30247488].
 To benchmark and validate the efficiency and accuracy of these methods, sequencing files with known MVs are necessary.
-We developed two simulation workflows called SpikeVar (**Sp**ike **i**n **K**nown **E**xogenous **Var**iants) and TykeVar (**T**aylor in **Y**our **K**ey **E**ndogenous **Var**iants), which output sequencing read files with artificial MVs and a ground truth annotation file for the MVs.
+We developed two simulation workflows called SpikeVar (Spike in Known Exogenous Variants) and TykeVar (Track in Your Key Endogenous Variants), which output sequencing read files with artificial MVs and a ground truth annotation file for the MVs.
 SpikeVar accomplishes this by spiking in real reads from a sample at user defined ratio into the sequencing file from a second sample.
 In contrast, TykeVar creates a list of random mutations and modifies a fraction of existing reads to match the user defined MV frequency.

 ## Method Description